bmmoore43/Evolution_and_trees/README.md

 # Tree_building
 Use for getting orthologs, protein domain families, building trees, or reconciling trees
+## See Orthofinder to get gene trees and homologs
+For other evolutionary features and for parsing Orthofinder results, see below

 ## Mapping PFAM domains to protein sequences
 1. Prep: